Petlja/TextualProgrammingInPython/source/4_Reading data/1_Text, and numbers.md

 print(float(1))
 ```

 Conversely, when we need to convert a real number to an integer, that conversion does not happen automatically (for a reason) and needs to be set in the program by calling the *int()* function.
 When converting a real number to an integer, any decimals of the real number are discarded, which means that rounding is always **towards zero**.
-In other words, when the value of the real number *x* is not integer, * int(x)\* is closer to zero than *x*.
+In other words, when the value of the real number *x* is not an integer, *int(x)* is closer to zero than *x*.

 ```{py-code} 9